Advanced indexing strategy

 Both types of forwarders tag data with metadata such as host, source, and source type, before forwarding it on to the indexer.

 Forwarders allow you to use resources efficiently while processing large quantities or disparate types of data.
-They also feature in a number of interesting use case scenarios, to handle key needs such as load balancing, data cloning for enhanced availability, and data filtering and routing.
+They also enable a number of interesting deployment topologies, by offering capabilities for load balancing, data filtering, and routing.

 Search across multiple indexers